 The Buckeye Bullet team is primarily composed of undergraduate engineering students, but has included members of all experience levels, from high school interns to PhD students.
 The team is continually evolving as students graduate and new students join the team.

 Venturi Buckeye Bullet 3

-The Venturi Buckeye Bullet 3 will be debuted in September 2013 at the Bonneville Salt Flats in Wendover, Utah.
+The Venturi Buckeye Bullet 3 will debut in August 2014 at the Bonneville Salt Flats in Wendover, Utah.